- Master of Divinity - Southwestern Baptist Theological Seminary, Ft. Worth, TX

 - Ordained & Licensed - First Baptist Church, Newnan, GA

-When working with patients, Rev. Gordon sees his role as helping them to understand that there is hope, and then guiding them to find that hope.
-He is also available to answer any questions that patients may have at any time concerning faith.
+"My goal is to always be a good listener, as many times patients simply need to be heard," says Rev. Gordon.
+When working with patients, he sees his role as helping them to understand there is hope, and then guiding them to find that hope.
+He is also available to answer any questions patients may have concerning faith.

 Passionate about the community, Pastor Gordon has served on the board of directors at Bridging the Gap, a community outreach program providing food and other resources to people in need.
 He has also served as an advisor to the Newnan Youth Council, Board of Directors for the Newnan Kiwanis Club, and as a Director on the Newnan/Coweta Board of Realtors.
 Pastor Gordon is very active in SonRise Baptist Church where he serves as an Elder.